Southall Travel

 • Visit a locally-run restaurant and café in Urubamba in the Sacred Valley that hires single mothers to support their children and the local community – and sit down to enjoy an organic, homemade beet cake and coffee.

 • Explore Cusco, South America's oldest continuously inhabited city.
-The city has ancient foundations, an interesting blend of Incan and colonial influences and seemingly endless things to do and see.
+The city has ancient foundations, an interesting blend of Incan and Spanish influences and seemingly endless things to do and see.

 • Whether you trek the Inca Trail, Inca Quarry Trail or take the scenic train route, you'll be travelling responsibly with a company that cares about balancing profit and purpose.
 Intrepid is the largest B Corp certified operator on the Inca Trail and we’re committed to operating our treks for the benefit of all.